mtache/minijavac/README.md

 - a conflict between expression and declaration of variable in statements both could be solved at the price of a much more complex grammar...
 Here the behavior of choosing shift should be ok.

+## Compilation algorithm

+We have changed the compilation algorithm, to make it simpler.
+It follows these steps :

+1. Build the methods table
+2. Build the objects descriptors table
+3. Check the statements and expressions, and type expressions